angular/angular/aio/content/tutorial/toh-pt6.md

   ng generate component hero-search
 </code-example>

-The CLI generates the three `HeroSearchComponent` and adds the component to the `AppModule' declarations
+The CLI generates the three `HeroSearchComponent` files and adds the component to the `AppModule` declarations

 Replace the generated `HeroSearchComponent` _template_ with a text box and a list of matching search results like this.